thallium/cf-gym-viewer/README.md

 ## CF GYM VIEWER

-View code on Codeforces GYM without an admin account, inspired by [cf-code](https://github.com/dianhsu/cf-code).
-You can also use it with your own alt account so you don't have to enable admin mode on your main account.
+View code on Codeforces GYM without an coach mode, inspired by [cf-code](https://github.com/dianhsu/cf-code).
+You can also use it with your own alt account so your main account won't get messed up by coach mode.

+This works best with a [user script](https://github.com/thallium/cf-gym-viewer/raw/main/script.user.js) which makes the submission id clickable just like a regular contest.

 Currently this uses cookie to fetch submission, login functionality is being implemented.